Image

 This session will focus on a single advocacy tactic that has proven effective for a destination organization.
 Through a brief presentation modeled after a TED-style talk, participants will learn how the tactic was developed, implemented, and measured for success.
 The discussion will allow attendees to explore how similar approaches can be adapted for their own destinations.

-Breakout Session: Destination Issues: Natural Disaster
+Breakout Session: Destination Issues: Natural Disasters

 10:35 AM - 11:15 AM